 - On 23 December, typhoon Nina became the 13th typhoon of the 2016 season.
 It was predicted by both the Japan Meteorological Agency (JMA) and the Philippine Atmospheric Geophysical Astronomical Services Administration (PAGASA) to westward/ westnorth westward track across the Bicol and Southern Tagalog regions. - On 25 December, TY Nina made its first landfall over Bato, Catanduanes and second landfall over Sagnay, Camarines Sur.
 It was a Category 4 tropical cyclone when it made landfall with one-minute sustained winds of 260 kilometers per hour.
-The typhoon brought little rain but the winds damaged whole plantations of crops (see picture above).
+The typhoon brought little rain but the winds damaged whole plantations of crops (see picture above). - TY Nina made 6 additional landfalls over San Andres, Quezon; Torrijos, Marinduque; Verde Island, Tingloy Island, and Calatagan, all of Batangas; and Lubang Island, Occidental Mindoro. - Tropical Cyclone Warning Signals were hoisted over 33 provinces in regions V (Bicol), CALABARZON, MIMAROPA, Central Luzon, Western, Eastern, and Central Visayas.

-- TY Nina made 6 additional landfalls over San Andres, Quezon; Torrijos, Marinduque; Verde Island, Tingloy Island, and Calatagan, all of Batangas; and Lubang Island, Occidental Mindoro. - Tropical Cyclone Warning Signals were hoisted over 33 provinces in regions V (Bicol), CALABARZON, MIMAROPA, Central Luzon, Western, Eastern, and Central Visayas. - A total of 192 passenger ships were stopped from leaving port while 337 domestic and 5 international flights were cancelled due to the bad weather conditions, resulting in thousands of stranded passengers. - The provinces of Catanduanes and Camarines Sur declared a state of calamity due to the severity of the damage in both provinces.
-Twenty-one landslides were reported in Catanduanes along the national highway between the towns of San Miguel, Viga, and Gigmoto. - As of this writing, the typhoon has already traversed the Philippine landmass and the West Philippine sea as the tropical storm.
-It was declared out of the Philippine Area of Responsibility (PAR) at 11:40 PM of 27 December 2016. - More data is being gathered from the ground by the regional centers via its disaster preparedness committes (DPCs).
+- A total of 192 passenger ships were stopped from leaving port while 337 domestic and 5 international flights were cancelled due to the bad weather conditions, resulting in thousands of stranded passengers. - The provinces of Catanduanes and Camarines Sur declared a state of calamity due to the severity of the damage in both provinces.
+Twenty-one landslides were reported in Catanduanes on the national highway in the towns of San Miguel, Viga, and Gigmoto. - The typhoon traversed the Philippine landmass and was declared out of the Philippine Area of Responsibility at 11:40 PM of 27 December 2016. - The National Disaster Risk Reduction and Management Council (NDRRMC) reported that a total of 424,223 families (1,893,404 persons) in 1,698 barangays from regions V, VIII, CALABARZON and MIMAROPA were affected. - Three people were reported dead and twenty-one missing due to typhoon-related incidents, including a ferryboat sinking. - A total of 248,788 houses were damaged by the typhoon across the affected regions, 181,441 partially and 67,346 totally. - Estimated cost of damages to agriculture was pegged at 121,697,999.10 pesos.
+Estimated cost of damages to infrastructure was estimated at 1,021,553,895.00 pesos. - More data is being gathered from the ground by the regional centers via its disaster preparedness committees (DPCs).

-Our DPC head in Barangay JMA Asgad, San Andres, Catanduanes, inspects the extent of devastation in the community as part of their damage assessment and needs analysis.
+Our DPC head in San Andres, Catanduanes, inspects the extent of devastation in the community.